The special Brauer group and twisted Picard varieties: Grothendieck's special Brauer group

 (ii) {This description fits with the interpretation of $\SBr(X)$ as parametrising $\mu_n$-gerbes.
 The $\mu_n$-gerbe associated with $\kend(F)$, i.e.\ its image under $H^1(X,{\rm PGl}(r))\to H^2(X,\mu_n)$, is the image of $L\in \Pic(X)=H^1(X,\GG_m)$ under the boundary map $\delta_r\colon H^1(X,\GG_m)\to H^2(X,\mu_r)$ induced by the Kummer sequence.}

-(ii) As for the classical Brauer group, one checks that $|\alpha|\mid d{(\ka)}$ for every Azumaya algebra representing a class $\alpha\in \SBr(X)$ in the special Brauer group.
+(iii) As for the classical Brauer group, one checks that if $\alpha\in \SBr(X)$ is represented by an Azumaya algebra $\ka$, then the order of $\alpha$ as an element in the group $\SBr(C)$ divides $d(\ka)=\sqrt{\rk(\ka)}$.
 For example, if $\ka=\kend(F)$ with $\rk(F)=r$, then $\alpha^r$ is realised by the endomorphism bundle of $F^{\otimes r}\otimes\det(F)^\ast$ which has trivial determinant. \end{remark} The cohomological description (\ref{eqn:SBrcoh}) of the special Brauer group reveals that $\SBr(X)$ is a purely topological invariant of $X$, unlike the standard version $\Br(X)$, which depends on the Picard number and thus may change under deformations.
 The exact sequence (\ref{eqn:sesSBrBr}) provides a geometric interpretation for the link between jumps of the Picard number and drops of the rank of the Brauer group.

 Note that both sequences, (\ref{eqn:SBrBr}) and (\ref{eqn:sesSBrBr}), actually split, but only non-canonically.

 \begin{remark} For a K3 surface $S$, it is common to call a lift of a class $\alpha\in \Br(S)$ to an element in $H^2(S,\QQ)$ a \emph{B-field} lift of $\alpha$.
 Such a B-field lift then induces a lift of $\alpha$ to a class in the special Brauer group $\SBr(S)$, see Section \ref{sec:Bfield2} for more details. \end{remark}